Core, Compass, and Cocktails: Why Wellness Travel Doesn't Have To Mean Deprivation

 By Samira Shuruk, Wellness Travel Expert & Movement Specialist

-Let's be honest: the phrase "wellness retreat" can trigger immediate visions of 5am wake-up calls, kale smoothies three times a day, and judgmental looks if you even think about that sunset glass of wine.
+The phrase "wellness retreat" can trigger immediate visions of 5am wake-up calls, kale smoothies three times a day, and judgmental looks if you even think about that sunset glass of wine.
+This is what several travel advisors shared with me recently.

 The Many Paths to Transformation